Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-81-the-offensive.md

 For the moment, there are no good answers.
 However, with the known history of alien influence, the existence of the Hierarchy, the astounding developments among the Gao, and many other concerning factors, there will certainly be no lack of questions, or speculation.

 For many of these supermen, their lives will be quietly exceptional.
 With some care they can “pass” as normal folk, and many choose to do so.
 For the most extreme examples like Joshua, that may not be possible.
-He is already considering enlisting to gain some measure of anonymity---HEAT members are all known by callsign, if at all---and feels there are few options for men like him.
+He is already considering enlisting to gain some measure of anonymity - HEAT members are all known by callsign, if at all - and feels there are few options for men like him.

 “What else can I do?
 People think they want to be famous, but they haven’t tried it!
 I’m *sick* of the way everyone gossips about me.
 When I wrestle, or run, I have fans, right?
 That feels *good!* But as soon as that’s over it’s back to the same.
 It sounds really nice to sort of fade away, you know?”